python/devguide/developer-workflow/c-api.rst

 The unstable C API tier is meant for extensions that need tight integration with the interpreter, like debuggers and JIT compilers.
-Users of this tier may need to change their code with every minor release.
+Users of this tier may need to change their code with every feature release.

 In many ways, this tier is like the general C API: